 It is here, within this special part of The Gene Watson Fan Site, that you have an opportunity to read a quote from Eddie Bayers, which he submitted to this site on Saturday 17 August 2013.

-Sean Brady would like to take this opportunity to say 'thank you' to Eddie Bayers who made a special contribution to this unique part of this online 'celebration of a Lone Star Hero'.
+Sean Brady would like to take this opportunity to say ‘thank you’ to Eddie Bayers who has made a special contribution to a unique part of this online ‘celebration of a Lone Star Hero’.